Zverik/pokemoncg/en.md

 | 3—3      | 2 | 3 | 4 | 5 | 2 | 3 |
 | 3—4      | 2 | 3 | 4 | 5 | 3 | 4 |
 | 4—4      | 3 | 4 | 5 | 6 | 3 | 4 |

+### History

+The rules above describe version 1.0 of the game.
+Changes from older versions will be documented here.

 ## Authors